Cop28: Climate summit approves deal to transition away from fossil fuels

+Cop28 president Sultan Al Jaber brought the gavel down to confirm the deal in Dubai to a standing ovation from tired delegates in the meeting.

+Language in the agreement was strengthened after widespread anger at a draft in which it suggested that countries “could” reduce fossil fuels but left too many holes for many nations to live with.

-Cop 28 president Sultan Al Jaber hailed a climate deal approved by almost 200 countries on Wednesday as an “historic package” of measures which offered a “robust plan” to keep the target of 1.5 degrees within reach.
+Mr Al Jaber hailed a climate deal approved by almost 200 countries on Wednesday as an “historic package” of measures which offered a “robust plan” to keep the [limiting global warmth] target of 1.5 degrees within reach.

 “Many said this could not be done ...
 Everyone united, acted and delivered.
 We operationalised loss and damage and filled the fund.
 We delivered world first after world first.”